Who is at risk for developing gum disease?

 - Diabetes – If you have diabetes, you have a higher risk of developing infections, including gum disease.

-- Medications - There are hundreds of medications – both prescription and over-the-counter – that inhibit the production of saliva which promotes healthier gums.
+- Medications - There are hundreds of medications – both prescription and over-the-counter – that inhibit the production of saliva that promotes healthier gums.
 The result is a dry mouth, which leaves you vulnerable to infections such as gum disease.